Does it increase your risk of cancer?

 If you have a family history of cancer or know that you have a high risk of cancer (for example because you have already had it) your GP may not recommend that you take a pill which contains oestrogen.

-The slight increase in your cancer risk is not permanent and within ten years of taking the pill, it returns to normal.
+The slight increase in your breast and cervical cancer risk is not permanent and within ten years of stopping the pill, it returns to normal.